 Film and Recording Permit

 Any person wishing to film, record, video or capture images and/or sounds in any manner for distribution or broadcast through television, film or internet, within the City of Gretna and affecting any public street, sidewalk or other public property shall apply for a permit from the city license officer and pay the application fee, not less than 5 days prior to the start of the filming.
-The permit shall require the following information (please complete the form below):
+The permit shall require the following information (please complete the form at the bottom of this page):

 -Driver’s licence number;